chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 Scar trots off.
 Simba centers himself on the rock, and waits.
 ```

-`This rewritten scene is in contrast with the original scene above: Simba not just willingly endangers himself in the gorge (instead of Scar luring him unknowingly), in fact, Simba is the one who initiates it (even though Scar had brought him to the gorge to nudge him towards dangerous actions, it was still Simba who clearly made a conscious decision here.
+`This rewritten scene is in contrast with the original scene above: Simba doesn't just willingly endanger himself in the gorge (instead of Scar luring him unknowingly) — in fact, Simba is the one who initiates it (even though Scar had brought him to the gorge to nudge him towards dangerous actions, it was still Simba who clearly made a conscious decision here.
 Think the Serpent decieving Adam & Eve into making their own wrong choice).`

 `Scar even gives Simba an out, an option to escape the trap.
 But no, Simba's ego to want to be worthy of being king is the exact reason for his decision to stay in the gorge (instead of simply being tricked), and there is no doubt to him and the audience that it` *`his own ego`* `that is the reason why Mufasa dies.`